nkernis/blog.noahkernis.com/content/posts/spring_2020/meaningful_interactions/00_issue_research/index.md

 - [News Literacy Project](https://newslit.org/)
 	- Our mission: The News Literacy Project empowers educators to teach students the skills they need to become smart, active consumers of news and other information and engaged, informed participants in civic life.
 	- *DATA* https://newslit.org/wp-content/uploads/2019/10/NLP-Brochure-10-10-19-DIGITAL.pdf
+		- (Data actually from Common Sense Media)
+			- 90% of teens and pre-teens use social media.
+			- 76% of them get news there.
+			- 44% of teens and pre-teens believe that they know the difference between fake and real news.
+			- 31% of teens and pre-teens say they have shared information that they later learned was false or inaccurate.
 	- [‎Informable on the App Store](https://apps.apple.com/us/app/informable/id1486205705)
 - https://medialiteracynow.org/what-is-media-literacy/
 	- *DATA* [Generation M2: Media in the Lives of 8- to 18-Year-Olds | The Henry J. Kaiser Family Foundation](https://www.kff.org/other/event/generation-m2-media-in-the-lives-of/)
+		-

 - *DATA* [More studies to look at](https://journalistsresource.org/studies/society/news-media/fake-news-fact-checking-research-2019/)
 	- [Real Solutions for Fake News?
 Measuring the Effectiveness of General Warnings and Fact-Check Tags in Reducing Belief in False Stories on Social Media](https://link.springer.com/article/10.1007/s11109-019-09533-0)
 	- [Fighting misinformation on social media using crowdsourced judgments of news source quality](https://www.pnas.org/content/116/7/2521)